GI7007 - The Evolution of the Modern Inter-State System (2018/19)

 There will then be two forms of summative assessment on this module:

-3000 word essay.
-This will constitute 75% of the overall assessment.
-Titles to be provided by tutor
+1. 2,000.
+Questions will relate to the themes of the first section of the module.
+This will constitute 45% of the overall assessment.
+Questions to be provided by tutor

 Adam Watson, The Evolution of International Society, re-issued 2009. (ebook)